KrinjMaster/MineGuessr/README.md

 **A minecraft world guess the location game!!**

-## At the moment development in early alpha stage.
+## At the moment development is in early alpha stage.
 **Stay tuned for updates!! 🥳**

 _Tasks to achieve:_<br/>